bcornelusse/ELEC0447-analysis-power-systems/lecture1.md

  - Theory lectures (maximum 2 hours)
  - Practice sessions (remainder of the session) $\rightarrow$ bring your laptop
- - Homeworks:
+ - Homework assignments:
-  - Implement a power-flow solver for a particular grid configuration, step by step
+ - **Mandatory test on September 23**, on sinusoidal steady-state analysis (reminder given after this introduction)
+  - For self-assessment, but mandatory.
  - Project:
-  - Analyse a system using power flow analyses (power flow solver given)
+  - Analyze a system using power flow analyzes (power flow solver provided)
-  - Present your results to the class
+  - (Present your results to the class)
  - Oral exam in January
-  - Theory and exercise
+  - Theory (list of questions available) and one exercise

 ---